 4.9 Marking of off-shore wind turbines.

 Refer to IALA Recommendation O-117, ‘The marking of off-shore wind farms’.
 The extremities of the wind farm should be identified by AIS.
-The use of synthetic AtoN AIS in this application would reduce the number of AIS AtoN Stations needed to mark a wind farm.
+The use of virtual AtoN AIS in this application would reduce the number of AIS AtoN Stations needed to mark a wind farm.

 AIS may be used to mark only the most significant individual wind turbines of a wind farm, e.g. those wind turbines at a corner position, or at the change of direction of a line of wind turbines by utilising Message 21.